 Why The Concept Of 'Women Travel'?

 By women travel, I mean both solo as well as group travel.
-I embrace everything as long as women pack their bags and take time out for themselves once in a while.
+I am okay with either, as long as women pack their bags and take time out for themselves once in a while.
 At F5, we have not only conducted group tours but also enabled quite a few women travel by themselves.
 Here are a few factors that I’ve noticed during my pre-F5 and F5 days that makes me think that this is a dream worth pursuing:

 Initiation into travel